 It is the responsibility of all group leaders/responsible persons within the building to ensure the safety of themselves and those who are in their control.
-In addition it is a legal requirement that all group leaders/responsible persons are familiar with the emergency procedures in the event of fire.
+In addition, it is a legal requirement that all group leaders/responsible persons are familiar with the emergency procedures in the event of fire.
 The fire assembly point is in the car park at the rear of the church, accessed between the church and launderette in Bosvigo Road.

-e) First Aid:
+First Aid

 First aid kits are kept in both the church lounge kitchen and the kitchen downstairs in the House of Prayer.
-The accident book is in a blue folder on the shelf in the church office; if it is not possible to access it, a note of the accident details should be sent to a designated person (see contact details on page 2).
+The blue accident book is kept in locked admin filing cabinet in the office.
+Accident reports should be shared with Church Secretary as health & safety officer so they can be reviewed before filing to see if an y actions/policy changes are needed.

-f) Supervision of groups:
+Supervision of groups

 The person responsible for a group/activity must make sure that the register is taken.
-The Power House register are kept with each group's resources; Y Friday's are held by the leaders; the Steadfast Group's are in the DBS filing drawer.
+The Power House register are kept with each group's resources.
 The 'responsible person' for that activity also needs to ensure that each child is collected by an appropriate person where necessary.

-- Records must be kept of all leaders, teachers and helpers involved in each meeting or session involving children, young people and adults work.
-Any incidents or injuries that occur during that time must be recorded on the appropriate forms. - Any problems, incidents or injuries must be recorded on the appropriate form (see Appendices).
+Records must be kept of all leaders, teachers and helpers involved in each meeting or session involving children, young people and adults work.
+Any incidents or injuries that occur during that time must be recorded on the appropriate forms.

+Any problems, incidents or injuries must be recorded on the appropriate form (see Appendices).
 This information is to be kept confidential and the completed form given to one of the designated people.

-g) Transporting Children:
+Transporting Children

 These guidelines will apply to all drivers involved in the transportation of children and young people on trips organised by or on behalf of the church.
 They do not apply to private arrangements for transportation made, for example, between parties with parental responsibility.
 Our practice on transporting children is as follows:

-- Wherever possible ensure that another adult is present when giving lifts in a car or mini-bus.
-In exceptional circumstances, when this is not practical, a lone child, young person or adult in need of care and support should be asked to sit in the rear of the vehicle. - All drivers will have read the Church's Safeguarding Policy and agree to abide by it.
+Wherever possible ensure that another adult is present when giving lifts in a car or mini-bus.
+In exceptional circumstances, when this is not practical, a lone child, young person or adult in need of care and support should be asked to sit in the rear of the vehicle.

+- All drivers will have read the Church's Safeguarding Policy and agree to abide by it.
 Those who offer lifts on behalf of the church must have a current DBS check. - Parental/carer consent will be given for all journeys. - When dropping off do not leave a child on their own.
 Make sure that children are received by an appropriate adult. - The driver must ensure that they have adequate insurance cover: The driver should declare to their insurers that they are participating in the activity of transporting people for the church.
 'Business use' cover may be required.
-The vehicle will need to be roadworthy. - h) Risk Assessment:
+The vehicle will need to be roadworthy.

+Risk Assessment: